Plasmode/Z80SBCRC/README.md

 * [xmodem.hex](XMODEM.HEX), this is first loaded into memory as Intel HEX file, then boot up CP/M and type 'SAVE 17 XMODEM.COM' to create the first file in CP/M22 disk
 * [CPM22DRI.PKG](cpm22dri.pkg), this is the distribution files for CP/M2.2.
 It is packaged as .pkg file.
 It needs depkg.com (below) to unpackage into CP/M2.2 system files
 * [depkg.com](depkg.com), this file unpackage the CPM22DISTRO above.
+* [cpm3dist.pkg](cpm3dist.pkg), this is the distribution files for CP/M 3.
+It is packaged as .pkg file and needs depkg.com to unpackage it.
+* CP/M 3 non-banked sources, [ldrbios](ldrbios.z) to be linked with cpmldr and [cbios3](cbios3.z).
+They are assembled with ZMAC.
 ## Construction log
 [Sequence of photos](construction_log/readme.md) of Z80SBCRC being constructed.